In 2020 and Beyond, the Cloud Is Here to Stay

 These hurdles may be part of the reason Dimension Data reports only 35% of contact centers can track interactions across multiple channels.
 And that isn’t good for the customer experience.

 However, a cloud-based omnichannel contact center platform creates an opportunity to implement a solution that seamlessly links channels, optimizing the customer experience.
 With the cloud, multiple, convenient options for communicating with customers are easily possible, and your agents can access the complete historical picture of those interactions.
-The result is an overall better customer experience, as well as improved agent experience.
+Combined with call recording software the result is an overall better customer experience, as well as improved agent experience.

 The Cloud Delivers Cost-Effective Scalability